tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Puppet

 Puppet is a declarative, model-based approach to IT automation, helping you manage infrastructure throughout its lifecycle, from provisioning and configuration to orchestration and reporting.
 Using Puppet, you can easily automate repetitive tasks, quickly deploy critical applications, and proactively manage change, scaling from 10s of servers to 1000s, on-premise or in the cloud.
+This plug-in enables you to apply puppet manifests, or call a puppet agent.

 ---